KRM7/gapp/docs/install-guide.md

 sudo cmake --install . --config Release
 ```

-Alternatively, there's a utility script provided that can be used to
+Alternatively, there is a utility script provided that can be used to
 install the library in fewer steps:

 ```shell